-This page links to the outfielder who made his Major League debut in 2008.
+Note: This page links to the major league player who made his debut in 2008.
 For other players with a similar name, click here

 Daniel Thomas Murphy

 - Final Game September 26, 2020

 - Born April 1, 1985 in Jacksonville, FL, USA

 Daniel Murphy played in the same college infield as Anthony Bernazard, son of Tony Bernazard.
 Murphy was drafted by the New York Mets, where Bernazard was vice president of player development, in the 13th round of the 2006 amateur draft.
 He was signed by scout Steve Barningham and made his pro debut that summer.